In this piece we take a look at Rory McIlroy and whether he can win the 2019 US Open.

 Does The Course Suit Him?

-All in all, McIlroy is more than capable of winning the US Open in 2018, but there are plenty of quality players who will be vying for the victory too….
+All in all, McIlroy is more than capable of winning the US Open in 2019 given his talent, but there are plenty of quality players who will be vying for the victory too….

 What About The Other Contenders and Favourites?